PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Check the Weather: Bay conditions can change fast.
 If you see dark clouds building, head to shore.

 2. Tides Matter: Know the tide schedule, especially in marshes where low tide can leave you stranded.
+The 50-90 rule helps predict safe conditions.

 3. Boat Traffic: Summer weekends bring heavy powerboat traffic.
 Wear bright colors and stay near shore.
+The three golden rules of kayaking can save your life.

 4. Wildlife: Give all wildlife space, especially nesting birds.
 Jellyfish arrive in late July - they won't kill you but they're unpleasant.

 5. Hypothermia: Even in summer, prolonged immersion in Bay water can cause hypothermia.
+The leading cause of death for kayakers is drowning, often related to cold water shock.

 Planning Multi-Day Trips